 What Equipment Do You Need?

 No special equipment required at all, except some basic tools like rubber bands, a bar with a fitted counterweight, and a bag of rice or sand, at most.

 Fixing Elbow Pain is a simple and effective program for rehabilitation and injury prevention of the elbow.
-It was put together by a well-known injury rehab therapist and pain specialist with many accolades and experience in the field and the help of a strength athlete with the first-hand experience of elbow troubles.
+It was put together by a well-known injury rehab therapist and pain specialist with many accolades and experience in the field and the help of a strength athlete with first-hand experience of elbow troubles.